vocdoni/docs/src/architecture/components.md

 General purpose blockchains are slow and hard to scale, so they are only used to signal and declare parameters of organizations and governance processes.
 The following contracts are used:

 * **ENS Resolver**
-	* Simmilarly to DNS Text Records, the ENS Resolver is used as a global key-value store for entities
+	* Similarly to DNS Text Records, the ENS Resolver is used as a global key-value store for entities
     * Organizations can declare the origin to their metadata, among other values
 * **Process**
     * Global registry of governance processes created by entities